Guide to Sentiment Analysis using Natural Language Processing

 What is Sentiment Analysis?

-Suppose, there is a fast-food chain company and they sell a variety of different food items like burgers, pizza, sandwiches, milkshakes, etc. They have created a website to sell their food and now the customers can order any food item from their website and they can provide reviews as well, like whether they liked the food or hated it.
+Suppose there is a fast-food chain company selling a variety of food items like burgers, pizza, sandwiches, and milkshakes.
+They have created a website where customers can order food and provide reviews.

 Guide to Understand and Implement Natural Language Processing